 Take a river cruise down the Sumidero Canyon, hang out with monkeys in the nearby jungles, and splash around in the Agua Azul after seeing the ruins in Palenque.
 Chiapas is another area that is a place you’ll want to fly into, then take a few bus rides to nearby spots to help fill up three or four days of adventures.
-See what else there is to do in Chiapas right here.

 Tours Galore In Puerto Vallarta

 In Puerto Vallata, our favorite thing to do is to take a boat tour to Los Arcos where you’ll find Thailand-esque pinnacle islands just floating in the blue, blue water.
 It’s one of the best spots to go snorkeling, too, but you’ll find lots of things to here.
 Come for a few days of beaches, whale watching, and tourist pulls like swimming with dolphins in this favorite cruise-ship stop off.